MDS EDUCATIONAL MISSION

 - Industry support must come in the form of unrestricted educational grants.

-In the unanticipated event that a profit is generated from the Parkinson and Movement Disorders Course, the money will be utilized to cover the costs of MDS Memberships for hospital and academic institution Department Heads.
+In the unanticipated event that a profit is generated from the Parkinson and Movement Disorders Curriculum, the money will be utilized to cover the costs of MDS Memberships for hospital and academic institution Department Heads.
 These memberships will be full MDS memberships, with an accompanying subscription to the MDS "Movement Disorders" journal.

 Further, if registration fees are charged for participants, they should be nominal.
 The MDS should be informed of any registration fee and its amount.